Duration of detention

 Swedish Refugee Law Center Visit Website

 The duration of detention of adults is governed by Chapter 10, Section 4 of the Aliens Act.
 Generally, detention may not exceed 2 weeks, unless there are exceptional grounds for longer detention.[1]
-Persons who are issued with an expulsion or refusal of entry order may be detained for up to 2 months, with a possibility of extension if there are exceptional grounds[2] Even if there are such exceptional circumstances, they cannot be detained longer than 3 months or, if it is likely that the execution will take longer because of the lack of cooperation by the alien or because it takes time to acquire the necessary documents, more than 12 months.
-The time limits of 3 and 12 months do not apply if the alien is expelled by ordinary courts because of crimes.
+Persons who are issued with an expulsion or refusal of entry order may be detained for up to 2 months, with a possibility of extension if there are exceptional grounds[2] Even if there are such exceptional circumstances, they cannot be detained longer than 3 months or, if it is likely that the execution will take longer because of the lack of cooperation by the third country national or because it takes time to acquire the necessary documents, more than 12 months.
+The time limits of 3 and 12 months do not apply if the third country national is expelled by ordinary courts because of crimes.

 The 2-month time limit therefore does not apply to asylum seekers throughout the examination of their claim, unless a deportation order has already been issued against them.
 Asylum seekers are in principle detained for up to 2 weeks.
 Moreover, detention for the purposes of investigating the alien’s right to remain in Sweden under Ch.
 10, Section 1(2)(1) cannot exceed 48 hours.[3]

-[1] Ch.
-10, Section 4(2) Aliens Act.
+[1] Chapter 10, Section 4(2) Aliens Act.

-[2] Ch.
-10, Section 4(2) Aliens Act.
+[2] Chapter 10, Section 4(2) Aliens Act.

-[3] Ch.
-10, Section 4(1) Aliens Act.
+[3] Chapter 10, Section 4(1) Aliens Act.

 Table of contents